GeneralApril 7, 2026· 16 min read· By Salman Ahmed

 What Marcus did: He showed the hiring manager these numbers.
 They countered with $155,000 plus a signing bonus.
 Still below equivalent, but the career opportunity made sense for his long-term goals.

 Lesson: Never accept a job in a high-cost city without doing this calculation first.
 "Big city premium" salaries often aren't premium at all.
+If you've got two offers in hand, our Salary Comparison Calculator shows you which one actually wins on purchasing power.

 Scenario 2: The Remote Worker Relocating for Quality of Life